shawnr/practical-javascript/data-types/51-numbers.md

 The `Number.isSafeInteger()` function can be used to determine if a number is an integer or not.
 If it is an integer, the function will return `true`.
 If it is not an integer, then it will return `false`.
 In the cases where differentiation between types of numbers matters, this is a helpful tool.

 {% exercise %}
-Define a variable `x` equal to 10.
+Define a variable `x` equal to an integer.

 {% initial %}
 var x =